gosukiwi/atom-agk/README.md

 * Add compiler info to console

 # Thanks
-Particular thanks to
-[MadBit](https://forum.thegamecreators.com/user/16e3dff53459a69a78e8c26031783c78)
-from TheGameCreators forums for all the help running the debugger and using the compiler from the CLI.
+Particular thanks to the guys at TheGameCreators forums and in particular [MadBit](https://forum.thegamecreators.com/user/16e3dff53459a69a78e8c26031783c78) for all the help running the debugger and using the compiler from the CLI.